FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 After you edit and work on the scripts for Lab 2, the files should be upload back to your own GitHub repo!
 You can push to your personal github repo by adding the files here, commiting and pushing.

+The new clock is called a superhero clock.
+The display changes every two hours with a new superhero image and the minutes is displayed as a countdown that the particular superhero is on your screen including an entertaining message.
+The heroes are chosen for different times of the day relting to the superhero characteristics and the given time of the day.
 ```
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 2 $ git add .
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 2 $ git commit -m 'your commit message here'